 Gynecomastia is a normal condition of excess breast tissue in males.
 This can affect males of any age, from adolescence to middle-aged men to older gentlemen.
 Men who suffer from gynecomastia may feel self-conscious.
 This can lead to hesitation when engaging in activities that require them to remove their shirt, such as swimming or going to the beach.
 It can also make men feel uncomfortable during intimacy.
 At Michaels Aesthetic and Reconstructive Plastic Surgery, we understand that gynecomastia can negatively affect a man’s emotional health.

 Although gynecomastia can appear at any age, it is particularly concerning when this occurs in adolescence where boys may be teased or bullied by their peers at school.
 However, there is a solution: male chest reshaping surgery.
 With male chest reshaping, Washington D.C./ Maryland/Virginia board certified plastic surgeon Joseph Michaels, MD, FACS, will sculpt the chest area to improve the contour and appearance of the male chest.
-For more information regarding this transformational procedure, please contact either our North Bethesda, Maryland or Fairfax, Northern Virginia office to schedule a consultation today.
+For more information regarding this transformational procedure, please contact either our Rockville, Maryland or Fairfax, Northern Virginia office to schedule a consultation today.

 - 1 About Gynecomastia

 - 2 Quick Facts

 - 3 Different Types of Gynecomastia

 - 5 Ideal Candidates

 - 7 Preparation